 By implementing these daily and weekly practices, you’re not just taking care of a chore—you’re extending the life and beauty of your carpets.
 Small actions add up, giving you more time to enjoy a clean, cozy living space.

-Photo by Matilda Wormwood
+Photo by Matilda Wormwood , deep cleaning

-The color of your carpet plays a major role in how dirt and stains are perceived and, consequently, how frequently you’ll need to clean it.
+The color of your carpet plays a major role in how dirt and spots are perceived and, consequently, how frequently you’ll need to clean it.
 Whether you have a light or dark carpet, each comes with its own unique set of challenges.

 So, whether you’re trying to hide crumbs or freshen up a spill, color should guide your cleaning priorities.
 Avoid harsh chemical products on both types to prevent discoloration.